lrdevico/SQL_retail_sales_project1/README.md

-# SQL_retail_sales_project1
-My first SQL project to clean, explore, and analyze a retail sales dataset using basic queries.
-Focused on learning how to work with data and write SQL effectively.
+## Retail sales project

+This is my first personal SQL project, built to practice writing queries and exploring data using a sample retail sales dataset.

+The focus of the project is:
+- Basic data cleaning (e.g. removing NULLs)
+- Aggregating sales by category and gender
+- Filtering by dates and values
+- Adding percentages and ranking performance